gondore/Surestart-trainee-work/README.md

 # Surestart-trainee-work
-Surestart projects for spring 2021
+Surestart projects for spring 2021 - Reflections can be found in the wiki